multiformats/multibase/README.md

 🚀,     U+1F680,    0xF09F9A80, base256emoji,       base256 with custom alphabet using variable-sized-codepoints,   draft
 ```

 **NOTE:** Multibase-prefixes are encoding agnostic and their canonical form is a Unicode [code point], not an ASCII character or corresponding UTF-8 bytes.
-Since UTF-8 is the most common context for binary data that gets prefixed as a multibase today, the UTF-8 column is provided as a reference for detecting multibase-prefixes, since most of these codes can be detected in the first byte.
+Since UTF-8 is the most common context for binary data that gets prefixed as a multibase today, the UTF-8 column is provided as a reference for detecting multibase-prefixes, since most of these codes can be detected in the first byte in known-encoding contexts.

-However, if the string in question came from a UTF-32 context, detecting and dropping an initial byte of `0x7a` would not suffice to confirm the rest was `base58btc`-encoded bytes; `[0x7a, 0x00, 0x00, 0x00]` would instead be the UTF-32 bytes that correspond to the `z` of that code to be detected and dropped.
+However, if the string in question came from a UTF-32 context, detecting and dropping an initial byte of `0x7a` would not suffice to confirm the rest was `base58btc`-encoded bytes; `[0x7a, 0x00, 0x00, 0x00]` would instead be the UTF-32 bytes that correspond to the `z` codepoint for that entry, and the entire byte array would need to be detected and dropped.

 ## Reserved

 The following codes are _reserved_ and cannot be registered in the `multibase` table.
-Note that all three Unicode entries, expressed as a UTF-8 byte, collide with entries in the UTF-8-keyed namespace of the [multiformats] registry group; this list of reserved Unicode codepoints may grow in the future to avoid such collisions as other single-byte UTF-8 codes are reserved there.
+Note that all three Unicode entries, expressed as the [unsigned varint] expression of that Unicode code-point in UTF-8, are reserved in the greater [multiformats registry group]; this list of reserved Unicode codepoints may grow in the future to avoid such collisions as other single-byte UTF-8 codes are reserved there.

 * `/` (U+002F) - Separator used by [multiaddr].
 * `1` (U+0031) - Base58-encoded identity multihashes used by libp2p peer IDs.
 * `Q` (U+0011) - Base58-encoded sha2-256 multihashes used by libp2p/ipfs for peer IDs and CIDv0.

-If you'd like to switch a project over to multibase and would also like to
-reserve a prefix for compatibility, please file an issue in this repository.

 ## Status

 Each multibase encoding has a status:

+* reserved - for functional reasons or to avoid collisions with other multi-* registries, this registry cannot accept registrations at this code-point and implementing one unregistered is discouraged for interoperability reasons
-* draft - these encodings have been proposed but are not widely implemented and may be removed.
+* experimental - these encodings have been proposed but are not widely implemented and may be removed.
-* candidate - these encodings are mature and widely implemented but may not be implemented by all implementations.
+* draft - these encodings are mature and widely implemented but may not be
+  implemented by all implementations.
-* default - these encodings should be implemented by all implementations and are widely used.
+* final - these encodings should be implemented by all implementations and are widely used.
+* deprecated - this entry will likely be removed and reassigned in the future and it will not likely become a `final` registration

 ## Multibase By Example

 Consider the following encodings of the same binary string: